-You might have read my previous post regarding my favourite round the world airfare, the Qantas RTW ticket.
+You might have read my previous post regarding my favourite round the world airfare, the Qantas Round The World Flight.
 I think it’s the best ticket for circumnavigation but in the interest of balance, here is a review of its stiffest completion, The Great Escapade ticket by Air New Zealand, Virgin Atlantic and Singapore Airline (Note: I have worked as a professional travel consultant for over three years, so know the ins and outs of these tickets).

 Now, as you can probably tell from the airlines, this ticket is definitely going via New Zealand.
 If that isn’t of interest to you, then this probably isn’t the right ticket for you.
 What we will do here is draw a direct comparison to the Qantas fare that we examined previously but add on the additional charge to that ticket to allow an Auckland stop.
 That takes us to around £1630 in total for the Qantas RTW.